hagemon/pvw/README.md

 pvw ls [--show-size]
 ```

-List all created venvs, including name, path and size.
-Note that size will only be displayed when the `--show-size` modifier is used, which would take a few seconds.
+List all created venvs, including name, path.

+Adding `--show-size` modifier will show sizes, which may take a few seconds.

 ```
 Name   Path                  Size